Crocodile Dundee: Critical response

 Although Crocodile Dundee was a hit both in Australia and abroad, it became controversial with some Australian critics and audiences who resented the image of Australians as being ocker.
 Robert Hughes complained in 2000 that to Americans "Crocodile Dundee is a work of social realism", giving them a "'Wild West' fantasy" about Australia.
 David Droga said in 2018, however, that "there has been no better ad for Australia than that movie".

 The film became the first in the Crocodile Dundee series, with two sequels and a Super Bowl commercial.

-Later reviews

-In 2018, The Guardian said any reboot of the film that aimed to embrace the tone of the original would need to be "vulgar and witless, the new film would need to be sexist, racist, homophobic and transphobic.
-It would need to have awkward jokes unfunny at the time of release and even less amusing when revisited years later".
-The article goes on to identify moments of sexual assault in the film played for comedy.

-Medium published a retrospective review in 2021 saying, "35 years later, the film is nothing but an offensive embarrassment" and "wildly offensive on practically every front" with an "onslaught of racism, sexism, homophobia and transphobia".At one point, Mick Dundee, played by co-writer Paul Hogan, compares the issue of Indigenous land rights to "fleas" debating "who owns the dog".
-He later sexually assaults a transwoman in public after his friend tells him "It's a guy" and the word "faggot" is thrown around amidst laughter, mocking and a crowd who cheer the assault on.